hacks-guide/Guide-WiiU/sd-preparation.md

 #### **Haxchi**

+?> **Notice**
+    The info.json and manifest.install files are not needed for the modding proccess and therefore can be deleted.
 > 1. Insert your Wii U's SD card into your PC
 > 2. Extract the  `Haxchi.zip` file to the root of your SD Card
 > 3. Copy the `config.txt` file to the `haxchi` folder on your SD Card.
 Overwrite files if asked